-1.5 hours for the navigation task (this should not include time delays which may be experienced at a busy Class C or D airport)
+- 1.5 hours for the navigation task (this should not include time delays which may be experienced at a busy Class C or D airport) - 0.8 hour for the general handling and test specific manoeuvres.

 Although the flight is conducted under the IFR, some simulated emergencies must be conducted by day and in VMC (refer to IR Assessment below).